sguzunov/docs/docs/glue42-concepts/01_glue42-toolbar/glue42-toolbar.md

 ## Custom Toolbar

-The source code for the Floating Toolbar and the Launchpad is available on GitHub - for access and more details, [contact us](https://glue42.com/contacts/) at `info@glue42.com`.
+The source code for the Floating Toolbar is [available on GitHub](https://github.com/Glue42/toolbar).
 You can use it as a template for creating your own custom toolbar.

+The Launchpad is available as a React Component on `npm` - [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react).
+You can use the component in your own apps and also modify it by passing different options.
+For more details, see the README file of the [`@glue42/launchpad-ui-react`](https://www.npmjs.com/package/@glue42/launchpad-ui-react) package.

 Once you have implemented a toolbar, you must host it, create an [application configuration](../../developers/configuration/application/index.html#application_configuration) file for it and add it to your application store.
 Make sure to set the `"shell"` top-level key to `true`: